grafana/agent/docs/developer/release/1-create-release-branch.md

 2. Create and push the release branch from the selected base commit:

-    The name of the release branch should be `release-[release version prefix]` defined above, such as `release-v0.31`.
+    The name of the release branch should be `release-RELEASE_VERSION_PREFIX` defined above, such as `release-v0.31`.

-        *NOTE: There is never a branch such as `release-v0.31-rc.0` or `release-v0.31.0`.*
+        > **NOTE**: Branches are only made for RELEASE_VERSION_PREFIX; do not create branches for the full RELEASE_VERSION such as `release-v0.31-rc.0` or `release-v0.31.0`.

     - If the consensus commit is the latest commit from main you can branch from main.
     - If the consensus commit is not the latest commit from main, branch from that instead.

-    *NOTE: don't create any other branches that are prefixed with `release` when creating PRs or those branches will collide with our automated release build publish rules.*
+    > **NOTE**: Don't create any other branches that are prefixed with `release` when creating PRs or those branches will collide with our automated release build publish rules.